Computer history - 1986

 PostgreSQL began being developed in 1986.

-The last of ten revisions of the ASCII standard, first published as ASA X3.4-1963, was published in 1986.
+The last of ten revisions of the ASCII (American Standard Code for Information Interchange) standard, published as ASA X3.4-1963 in 1986.

 IBM introduced IBM 9332 and 9335 direct access storage devices.